 (I) Edge Detection: The Canny edge detection algorithm was applied to each frame to identify the boundaries of the tibia and femur [21].
 Parameters such as gradient thresholds and Gaussian blur strength were optimized manually to isolate the bone edges.
 This step resulted in binary images highlighting the detected edges, including the interior cortical bone boundaries.

 (II) Edge Labeling: Connected-component labeling [22] was performed on the binary edge images to isolate specific structural features and distinguish the desired interior cortical bone edges from other detected edges.
 The labeling algorithm groups adjacent pixels into distinct regions or "components".
-Full 3D connectivity was used, meaning pixels could be considered part of the same component if they were adjacent (including diagonally) either within a frame or across consecutive frames.
+Through-frame connectivity was used, meaning pixels could be considered part of the same component if they were adjacent (including diagonally) either spatially within a frame or across consecutive frames.
 This approach ensured that the same bone edge maintained a consistent label throughout the motion sequence, facilitating tracking across frames.
 In steps I and II, the edge detection and labeling parameters were optimized once for the given image contrast and resolution, and then applied consistently across all datasets and frames.

-(III) Reference Point Extraction: A set of reference points was established along the labeled edges of the tibia and femur in the initial frame (fully flexed position).
-The process began by identifying the most distal point of each bone and then sorting the edge points using a greedy nearest neighbor algorithm [30].
-The sorted points were then downsampled to 80 equidistant points using cubic spline interpolation [31].
+(III) Reference Point Extraction: A set of reference points was established along the labeled edges of the tibia and femur in the initial frame (fully flexed position) by identifying the most distal point of each bone, sorting the edge points using a greedy nearest neighbor algorithm [30] and downsampling the sorted points to 80 equidistant points using cubic spline interpolation [31].
 By establishing these reference points in the initial frame, a template of equidistant points along the bone edges was created that could be transformed to match the bone positions in subsequent frames, facilitating the tracking of bone movement throughout the motion sequence.

 (IV) Transformation Computation: Frame to frame transformations were computed to align the equidistant reference points of the bone edges.
 This process assumed rigid body motion described by three parameters: two translations in the sagittal plane and one rotation about the axis perpendicular to the sagittal plane.
 As illustrated in the final panel of Figure 2 using the tibia as an example, this involved transforming the initial reference points (orange dots) to match the bone edges in a new position.
 When the transformation parameters are optimally computed, the transformed points (green dots) should align perfectly with the binary edge (shown in white) in the new position.

 To compute the optimal set of these three parameters, a cost function was defined.
 This function quantified the total distance between the transformed reference points (established along the bone edges in the initial frame) and the detected bone edges in the target frame, with a perfect alignment resulting in an output of 0.
-The goal was to find the combination of transformation parameters that minimize the output of this cost function.
-The minimization of this cost function effectively identifies the optimal way to track the bone edges between consecutive frames.
+The goal was to find the combination of transformation parameters that minimize the output of this cost function to effectively identify the optimal way to track the bone edges between consecutive frames.

 The Nelder-Mead method was used to minimize the cost function and obtain the frame-to-frame transformation parameters [32].
 To guide the search, constraints were applied based on a priori knowledge of the motion characteristics.
 For instance, the rotation was restricted to the expected range of frame-to-frame angle increments used during reconstruction, while the translations were limited to relatively small values to account for the continuous nature of the motion.